beginner-corp/docs.begin.com/src/shared/docs/en/guides/vue.md

 In the next section we will go more in depth about how to provision HTTP functions in your Vue app.

-> 💡 **Learn more!** Head here to dig deeper into [HTTP Functions in Begin apps](/en/http-functions/provisioning/).
+> 💡 **Learn more!** Head here to dig deeper into [HTTP functions in Begin apps](/en/http-functions/provisioning/).

 ### `./App.vue`
 This `./App.vue` file is a component that is structured like any other component you would build inside of a Vue application.
 It has a template tag for our markup that is loading an image from our `src/assets` folder and another component called `HelloWorld.vue` from our `src/components` folder.

 The script tag is for our JS and where we import in our HelloWorld component.